HebaNAS/Personal-Blog/src/blog/build-your-first-neural-network-the-intro.md

 <br/>
 <br/>
 This is too abstract to understand and code.
 It's better to implement this with an example.
 For this, I downloaded a small dataset for car evaluation from <a href="https://archive-beta.ics.uci.edu/ml/datasets/car+evaluation">UC Irvine Machine Learning Repository</a>.
 The dataset contains 6 features (attributes) and 1 field for labels.
-For simplicity, I edited this datasets so it has 2 possible classes as output (instead of 5 originally).
+For simplicity, I edited this dataset so it has 2 possible classes as output (instead of 5 originally).
 Below are the first rows of the dataset.

 <br/>